v1nshul/big-data-climate-analysis/README.md

 - To run the project, open MATLAB and navigate to the project directory.
 Run the main MATLAB script to execute the code.

-- Conatact for Project Report :grinning:
+- Contact for Project Report :grinning:

 <h1>Acknowledgments</h1>
 - This project was completed as part of a coursework project for a computer science program.
 We would like to thank our course instructor for their guidance and support throughout the project.